 In particular, a measurement called the ‘overhead ratio’ (the proportion of a charity’s expenses which are used on administration, fundraising and other purposes which are not directly pointed towards the stated programs achieving their mission) has become particularly popular to report as a means of judging a charity’s performance.
-Even though this may not be a particularly good mechanism to judge a charity’s efficiency (for more information, see our article on the Overhead Myth), it can be a useful figure for donors and regulators to examine.
+Even though this may not be a particularly good mechanism to judge a charity’s efficiency or impact (for more information, see our article on the Overhead Myth), it can be a useful figure for donors and regulators to examine.

 What is the problem in Australia?